-The appropriations of earnings for 2021 will be approved by the shareholders in their meeting to be held in June 2022.
+The appropriations of earnings for 2022 will be approved by the Shareholders Meeting to be held in June 2023.
 Information about the appropriations of earnings is available at the Market Observation Post System website of the Taiwan Stock Exchange.

 15. REVENUE